FahzainAhmad/laravel-university-management-project/README.md

 <ul>
   <li>1.
 Download and extract the files</li>
   <li>2.
 Create a new laravel project</li>
   <li>3.
-Copy and paste ass the files and folders from the extracted folder to your new lavarel project folder</li>
+Copy and paste the files and folders from the extracted folder to your new lavarel project folder</li>
   <li>4.
 Download and Install Barryvdh DOMPDF </li>
   <li>5.
 Make appropriate changes to .env file for DB connection and email setup
   <li>6.
 Make changes to AppServiceProvider for pagination CSS</li>